alloy-rs/book/vocs/docs/pages/guides/speed-up-using-u256.md

 It's high time to compare the performance of legacy ethers-rs U256 with the brand-new (based on the [ruint crate](https://crates.io/crates/ruint)) Alloy integer type.
 We will use the [criterion.rs crate](https://github.com/bheisler/criterion.rs).
 It generates reliable benchmarks by executing millions of iterations and turning off some compiler optimizations.

-You can find the source of the benchmark in [`benches/u256.rs`](https://github.com/alloy-rs/examples/blob/main/benches/benches/u256.rs) and execute it by running `cargo bench`
+You can find the source of the benchmark in [`benches/u256.rs`](https://github.com/alloy-rs/examples/blob/main/benches/benches/u256.rs) and execute it by running `cargo bench U256`

 We compare the performance of both `get_amount_in` and `get_amount_out`.
 Benchmark indicates **~1.5x-2x improvement** when using Alloy types!